apache/jena-site/source/documentation/query/extension.md

 piece of code, determined by the property URI, and not by the usual graph matching.
 They can be used to give certain kinds of inference and rule processing.
-Some calculated properties have additional, non-declarative requirements such as needing one of other of the subject or object to be a query constant or a bound value, and not able to generate all possibilities for that slot.
+Some calculated properties have additional, non-declarative requirements such as needing one or the other of the subject or object to be a query constant or a bound value, and not able to generate all the bindings for a variable in that slot.

 Property functions must have fixed URI for the predicate (it can't be query variable).
 They may take a list for subject or object.